thanhtoan1742/201-DSA/Assignment 2 Phase 2/readme.md

 - ```res``` the maximun sum of all consecutive subsequence in the subtree.

 Everytime change the structure of the subtree (adding element, reomoving element, rotating the subtree), we update those above informations by these formulas
-- If the root has no right subtree or left subtree (the root is the leaf):
+- If the root has no right subtree and left subtree (the root is the leaf):
     - ```root->sum = root->value```
     - ```root->lmax = root->rmax = root->res = max(0, root->sum)```
 - If the root has only the left subtree: